-This is a small service consisting of three qualified nurses.
+This is a small service consisting of two qualified nurses and one administrator.

 The service is very innovative and an example of good partnership working and as such we have achieved a lot:

-- Use of the epipen for the treatment of anaphylactic shock.
+- use of the adrenaline auto-injector for the treatment of anaphylactic shock.